The following is a l-o-n-g list of fiction-writing resources I’ve liked. I created this list in case I ever lose my bookmarks or my notes.

 I’m also a rabid fan of David Lee Martin.
 Seriously, get (and read) his productivity book before you do anything else.

 Three of my notebooks were from Holly Lisle’s courses.
-I liked — and learned from — everything she said.
-But, as of June 2017, due to her gradual shift towards troubling business practices (and complaints from my readers), I no longer recommend her.
+I liked – and learned from – everything she said.
+But, as of June 2017 (and that goes double as of June 2018), due to complaints from my readers, I no longer recommend her.
+Her advice is great.
+How she’s blundering through her business efforts…?
+Kind of painful to watch.
+(Holly, ditch whatever you’re doing with your website & mailing list, and hire someone competent.
+Please.)

 BOOKS – General Fiction